paulcockrell/tagc-website/src/pages/index.md

   blurbs:
     - image: /img/indoor-range.jpg
       text: >
-        We provide our members with a variety of shooting disciplines 24 hours per day, 365 days per year.
+        We provide our members with a variety of shooting disciplines 24 hours a day, 365 days a year.
     - image: /img/hft-course.jpg
       text: >
         We have a full HFT 30 target course, laid out to STS specification, a 30